Have questions? Look here for the answers in the following topics:

 - Outreach & Recruitment staff can answer any questions about becoming a student, and we also host regular TCC Admission Information Sessions to walk you step by step through the enrollment process.

-- Veterans Affairs Coordinator Bill Harrington is available for appointments in Bldg.
+- Veterans Affairs Coordinator is available for appointments in Bldg.
 14, adjacent to the Financial Aid office, and can be reached at 253.566.5081.

-- A staff member from the Veterans Corps is on campus Monday, Wednesday and Friday to provide additional support to our military students and family members.
+- A staff member from the Veterans Corps is also available to provide additional support to our military students and family members.
 Their office is located in Bldg.
-14 near the Financial Aid office and he can be reached at 253.566.5364 or email vcorps.
+14 near the Financial Aid office and can be reached at 253.566.5364 or email vcorps.
 They can provide information about community services and supports including housing, employment and counseling services.

 Q: Can I tour the campus?